Why Am I Always Angry and Irritated for No Reason

 An obvious question that often people with anger issues ask themselves when they need to seek professional help.
 To get answers of the same here are some indicators for a person who is feeling angry all the time should look for:

-- Your anger is affecting your relationship with others at personal, social, and professional level.
+- Your anger is affecting your relationship with others at a personal, social, and professional levels.

 - Your expression of anger often involves destructive and disruptive behavioral patterns.

 - Anger is the most common emotion that you have been experiencing nowadays, Or let us put it this way all your emotions are being masked by anger.

 - You have that realization that anger is doing no good to you and it is deteriorating your physical and mental health.

 - You are showing aggression by shouting, verbally abusing, threatening, or throwing things.

 - Or maybe your anger is more on the internal side where you find yourself self-harming, self-hating, and isolating yourself, quite frequently.